 The emphasized words have been added to Law 7A — Placement of Board: “When a board is to be played it is placed in the center of the table where it shall remain, correctly oriented, until play is completed.”

-I have written to the ACBL asking for clarification of this Law (they have responded saying they will get back to me).
-The Law is incompatible with the way playing with screens currently works.
-The more I think about it, the more it fails to make sense.
-It is clearly correct when tables are playing without screens.
+I have written to the ACBL asking for clarification of this Law.
+The Law seems to me to be incompatible with the way playing with screens currently works.

 When playing with screens, when a board is placed on the table, it is placed in the middle of a “tray”.
 During the auction, the tray is pushed back-and-forth through a slot at the bottom of the screen so that it is fully visible on one side of the screen and not visible on the other.
 When play begins, the board is lifted off the tray while the tray is being removed (it is usually stood on the floor propped against a table leg) and then the board is replaced on the table.